Bevy is an open-source game engine built with Rust. It uses the Entity Component System (ECS) paradigm to simplify building performant parallel games.

 cargo run --release --features bevy/trace_chrome

-There are a few backends to choose from, but this post focuses on trace_chrome.
+There are a few backends to choose from, but this post focuses on trace_chrome

 Using trace_chrome

-After running a project with trace_chrome enabled, a JSON file will be output to the local directory.
+enabled, a JSON file will be output to the local directory.

 This file contains all the traces exported from the process and can get very large.
-For scale, running rustcraft for around 15 seconds produces just over 1GB of trace data.
+For scale, running rustcraft

 The file can be opened in Perfetto, a browser-based visualisation tool for Chrome traces.
 The interface may seem overwhelming, but the main part to focus on is the timeline.